BrowserLove/chrome-medium-unlimited-reading/README.md

 https://chrome.google.com/webstore/detail/mediumcom-unlimited-readi/keckgflodjmhejpbhfbfoioonoeeckng

 Extremely lightweight & executes only for articles with a member preview.
-Fetches the article in the background __without any cookies__ and replaces the article content with the full version.
+Fetches the article in the background __without any cookies__ and replaces the article content with the full version. ([cors-anywhere](https://github.com/Rob--W/cors-anywhere) is used to go around the CORS limitations for ajax calls).

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/OwfXVvb)